Alexander Morton

+Alexander Edwards Morton (24 March 1945 – 14 April 2026) was a Scottish actor.
+He is known mainly for his role as Golly Mackenzie, the ghillie in the BBC television series Monarch of the Glen, who he played between 2000 and 2005.

 Acting career

 Glasgow-born Morton trained in London at the Central School of Speech and Drama from 1965 to 1968 and is well known for his roles in several leading drama series, such as Taggart, Second Sight, Between the Lines, Minder, and Casualty; movies such as Croupier and London to Brighton; and single dramas The One That Got Away (1996), Looking After Jo Jo (1998), and The Man-Eating Wolves of Gysinge (2005).

-He is best known for playing the ghillie Golly Mackenzie in the BBC TV series Monarch of the Glen (2000–2005, appearing in all 64 episodes), and before that made regular appearances over the 1980s and 1990s as the evil Andy Semple in Scottish soap Take the High Road.
-From 2012 to 2015, Morton played Criminal Billy Kennedy in Scottish soap opera River City.
+Morton is best known for playing the ghillie Golly Mackenzie in the BBC TV series Monarch of the Glen (2000–2005, appearing in all 64 episodes), and before that made regular appearances throughout the 1980s and 1990s as the evil Andy Semple in the Scottish soap Take the High Road.
+From 2012 to 2015, Morton played criminal Billy Kennedy in Scottish soap opera River City.
 He appeared again as Billy Kennedy in the 20th anniversary episode of the show in 2022.

-Highlights of his stage career include his work with Raindog Theatre Company in the early 1990s.
-He was a founder member, along with Robert Carlyle, Caroline Paterson and Stuart Davis and others.
+Highlights of his stage career include his work with Raindog Theatre Company in the early 1990s, of which he was a founding member, along with Robert Carlyle, Caroline Paterson, Stuart Davids, and others.
 Leading roles with Raindog included his Scots rendition of Shakespeare's Macbeth and R.P.
 McMurphy in One Flew Over the Cuckoo's Nest, both directed by Robert Carlyle.
-Morton also worked regularly with theatre companies 7:84 and Borderline, and has appeared at the Traverse, the Lyceum, the Bush, the Royal Court, as well as appearing in pantomime, notably two years running at the Eden Court Theatre in Inverness with Andy Gray, and at Glasgow's King's Theatre.
+Morton also worked regularly with theatre companies 7:84 and Borderline, and has appeared at the Traverse, the Lyceum, the Bush, and the Royal Court.
+He has appeared in pantomime as well, notably at the Eden Court Theatre in Inverness with Andy Gray, and at Glasgow's King's Theatre.

 In 2006, Morton played the Prince of Darkness in the BBC Radio adaptation of Dracula (Voyage of the Demeter, 2006).
 He was also the first actor to play Detective Inspector John Rebus in the BBC Radio 4 adaptation of Ian Rankin's Rebus series of books.
-He also provided voices for video games, including Heavenly Sword, Viking: Battle for Asgard and he played Zoltan Chivay in series 2 and 3 of The Witcher.
+He also provided voices for video games, including Heavenly Sword, Viking: Battle for Asgard and as Zoltan Chivay in The Witcher 2: Assassins of Kings along with its sequel The Witcher 3: Wild Hunt.
 He was the narrator on three albums by the Swiss Celtic / Melodic Death Metal band Eluveitie.

-Personal life
+Personal life and death

-Morton has been married three times, and has two children from each of his first two marriages.
+Morton was married three times, and had two children from each of his first two marriages.
 His first wife was Pam Scotcher; his second was Denise; and his third is Jane, whom he met before filming for Monarch of the Glen got underway.
 She was his landlady while he was doing television work in London.
-Goodall's son and Morton's stepson is actor Leo Woodall.
+Jane's son and Morton's stepson is actor Leo Woodall.

+Morton died from heart failure on 14 April 2026, at the age of 81.